-If you're having a hard time convincing your parents how great of an experience it would be for you to live in Thailand for a semester, try telling them that they can come visit you!
-That might change things.If you have family who are dying to come visit you and explore Russia’s Red Square or get a Thai massage for themselves, keep reading: You can have them visit you during your ILP semester!
+Come have mom and dad visit the country you've spent a semester volunteering in!
+If you have family who are dying to come visit you and explore Russia’s Red Square or get a Thai massage for themselves, keep reading: You can have them visit you during your ILP semester!
 Great news, right?

 What Does ILP Say?

-We love to have family visit our volunteers during their semester, but we just don't want it to interfere with your teaching, which is why you are living in Ukraine or Romania or Haiti in the first place, right?
+We love to have parents visit our volunteers during their semester, but we just don't want it to interfere with your teaching, which is why you are living in Europe or Asia or the Caribbean in the first place, right?

 So When’s A Good Time?

-Each ILP country has about 2 weeks off during the semester of vacation time and always have weekends off so that works well.
+Each ILP country has about 9 days off during the semester of vacation time and always have weekends off so that works well.
 One word of caution is that you won't know what days your vacation are until after you arrive at the start of your semester.
 The school you volunteer at decides which dates you'll have off and that's when they let you know (since it changes every semester).
 So...why is that important?
-It means your family can't really purchase their flights until a couple of months before they come.
+It means your parents can't really purchase their flights until a couple of months before they come.

-Having family come at the end of the semester is a great idea; Show everyone your favorite noodle house or pierogi place and explore the city you’ve called home for months!
+Having your parents come at the end of the semester is also a great idea; Show everyone your favorite noodle house or pierogi place and explore the city you’ve called home for months.
 You can even talk to ILP about flying home later than the rest of your teachers to have more time to travel after your semester ends.